In 2025, choosing the right EMR software is essential for UK clinics that want to enhance workflows, reduce no-shows, and boost patient satisfaction.

 Key features:

-- Remote patient monitoring.
+- Remote patient monitoring and population health tools.

 Capterra users find this practice management solution very decent.
 Here are the pros:

-- Easy switching between patients charts.
+- Easy switching between patient charts.

 - Home-based workflows.